GGU image

 The feedback we receive is important in helping us design the route for the new overhead line and understand the issues and concerns that communities have.
 At each stage of consultation, we publish a feedback report summarising the feedback and themes received and providing our responses to them.

-The feedback reports from all our public consultations will be included in the Project’s Development Consent Order (DCO), which will be submitted to the Planning Inspectorate.
+The feedback reports from all our public consultations will be included in the Project’s Development Consent Order (DCO) application, which will be submitted to the Planning Inspectorate.

-We will continue to keep our project website updated with information on our proposals as our project progresses.
-You can also register your email to receive project updates directly from our website.
+We will continue to keep our website updated with information on our proposals as our Project progresses.
+You can also register your email to receive Project updates directly from our website.

 Surveys and investigations